neulab/prompt2model/prompt2model/prompt_parser/readme.md

 ## PromptSpec

-`PromptSpec` is an interface for prompt parsing.
-It provides a structured way to parse and store information about a prompt.
-The `PromptSpec` class defines two abstract methods, `parse_from_prompt()` and `get_instruction()`, which its subclasses must implement.
+In our pipeline, a prompt is defined as an instruction (task description) for the user's requirement and optional few-shot examples following this requirement.`PromptSpec` is an interface for parsing the prompt to get the instruction and few-shot examples.
+It provides a structured way to parse and store information about a prompt input by any user.
+The `PromptSpec` class defines three abstract methods `parse_from_prompt`, `get_instruction`, and `get_examples`, which its subclasses must implement.
+Note that the `get_instruction` and `get_examples` are warped as `property` and should be used like `prompt_spec.get_examples`.

-To see an example of how to use `PromptSpec` and its subclasses, you can refer to the unit tests in the [prompt_parser_test.py](../../tests/prompt_parser_test.py) file.

 ## TaskType